APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Implementation

 \section{Implementation}

 We implement APEX by extending the open-source NEO system.
-Our implementation introduces two key contributions: (1) a new CPU paged attention backend built on Llamafile, (2) a multi-threaded runtime using Pybind11 to enable asynchronous GPU-CPU overlap.
+Our implementation introduces two key contributions: (1) a new CPU paged-attention backend built on Llamafile, and (2) a multi-threaded runtime using Pybind11 to enable asynchronous GPU--CPU overlap.